readytensor/rt_classification_random_forest_r/README.md

 This is a dockerized random forest model for binary and multiclass classification implemented in R. The purpose of this project is to provide a functional model that can be used as a template for building your own classification model.

-## This repository is a dockerized implementation of the re-usable classifier model.

 ## Project Structure

 The following is the directory structure of the project: